Scaleby

-Scaleby is a village and civil parish in the Cumberland district, in the ceremonial of Cumbria.
+Scaleby is a village and civil parish in the Cumberland district, in the ceremonial county of Cumbria, England.
 It is bounded on the north by Kirklinton and Irthington; whilst to the south lie Stanwix and Crosby-on-Eden.
-Scaleby is located six miles north-east of the city of Carlisle, and has a population of 349, falling slightly to 346 at the 2011 Census.
+Scaleby is located six miles north-east of the city of Carlisle, and had a population of 352 in the 2021 census.
 Scaleby is located close to the M6 motorway making it relatively accessible to anyone interested in its two main attractions; Scaleby Castle and the Church of All Saints, the former having many links with notable names in history.
 The parish includes the hamlets of Barclose, Longpark and Scalebyhill.
 From 1974 to 2023 it was in Carlisle district.

 The line of Hadrian's Wall passes a couple of miles south of Scaleby.

 Population

 Scaleby has seen a significant decrease in population since the Industrial Revolution of the 18th and 19th Centuries.
 In the 1821 Census report, the population of Scaleby was 618 compared to 2001 when this figure was a significantly lower 349.
 As Britain moved away from its traditionally agricultural industry, Scaleby's population decreased simultaneously.
 The parish was always agriculturally based with peat once dug in the area; and without the demand for primary products, the village became unsustainable.
 In the 1831 Census report, the three dominant industries in Scaleby were; Retail and Handicrafts, Agricultural Labourers, and Non-Agricultural Labourers.
 It was due to this that Scaleby saw the level of migration it did.
 Workers were plying their trade elsewhere.
 More recently there has been far smaller variance in population.
 In the previous 20 years there had been an increase of 3% and even more recently; the previous 10 years there has been a decrease of roughly 1%.
 Scaleby also experienced a decline in housing between 1850 and 1930, decreasing from 122 to 87 showing again how this small villages economy struggled to get out of decline it found itself in.
 With the vast amounts of farmland available in the 3464 acres that spans Scaleby-East and Scaleby-West, agriculture remains the number one industry for this struggling parish.